-A fast-flying bee mimic, fuzzy and buzzing Laphria astur is a Robberfly that may have people needlessly dodging for cover.
+A fast-flying bee mimic, the fuzzy and buzzing Laphria astur is a fly that sometimes sends people needlessly dodging for cover.

-Agile airborne predators, Robberflies are quick, large, fierce when it comes to capturing a meal.
-Robberflies eat other flying insects like beetles, bees, and flies.
+Agile airborne predators, Robber Flies are quick, large, and fierce when it comes to capturing a meal.
+Robber Flies eat other flying insects like beetles, bees, and flies.
 They sit still on leaves or branches, waiting for prey to fly nearby.
-Once a target is spotted, the Robberfly darts to it, intercepts it, and quickly kills it, stealing it out of the sky.
+Once a target is spotted, the Robber Fly darts to it, intercepts it, and quickly kills it, stealing it out of the sky.
 The meal is eaten on the ground or in a nearby tree.

 Laphria astur has the overall appearance of a bumble bee.
-It is black and yellow with brown-tinted wings.
-The flight speed of the Robberfly is faster than a bee though, and its buzzing noise is a bit louder.
-In a quick second, such small distinctions are lost on people worried about getting stung.
-Misidentifying the Robberfly as a large, stinging bee is common.
+Misidentifying the Robber Fly as a large, stinging bee is common.
+It is hairy, black, and yellow with brown-tinted wings.
+The flight speed of the Robber Fly is faster than a bee though, and its buzzing noise is a bit louder.
+In a quick second, such small distinctions can be lost on people worried about getting stung.

-Robberflies have short antennae and slender bodies that taper at the tip of the abdomen.
+Robber Flies have short antennae and slender bodies that taper at the tip of the abdomen.
 A long beak at the front of the face is used for spearing insects.
 If you hear one, try to follow it to its resting perch.
-Many Robberflies will let people get a closer look before jetting off to a more obscure lookout point.
+Many Robber Flies allow people get a closer look before jetting off to a more obscure lookout point.
 This particular species resides in the northwestern states and provinces of the continent.

 Scientific Name: Laphria astur